-Quartz Mountain is a later stage exploration project located in south-central Oregon.
-Over the years, approximately 80,000 metres of drilling has been conducted, with the majority of work focused on the Crone Hill and Quartz Butte deposits, which host the current Inferred Mineral Resource.
-The project covers a land package with significant exploration potential.
+Approximately 80,000 meters of drilling has been conducted at Quartz Mountain with primary work focused on the Crone Hill and Quartz Butte deposits, which host the current Resource Estimate and cover a substantial land package with significant exploration upside.